 We sell a substantial portion of the consumables used in our systems.
+Our consumables have been a source of increased revenues for us.
 We attempt to protect against replication of our proprietary consumables through differentiation patents and trade secrets and provide that warranties on those systems may be invalid if customers use non-genuine consumables.
 We have also acquired companies that sell our materials, as a means to broaden our official materials offerings.
 Other companies have nevertheless developed and sold, and may continue to develop and sell, consumables that are used with our systems, which may reduce our consumables sales and impair our overall revenues and profitability.